NicolaLovo/GoogleCloudNotes/ch3-account-setup/ch3.5-cloud-billing.md

    5. Menu > Billing > Account management > Manage billing accounts

 > [!IMPORTANT]
-> A regular user needs the role Billing Account Administrator + Project Owner to change a billing account for a project
+> A regular user needs the role Billing Account User(allows to see the billing account and attach projects to it) + Project Billing Manager(allows to attach this project to a specified billing account) to change a billing account for a project

 ![alt text](ch3.5-cloud-billing.focus.png)